aditya-singh9/LurbTalks/README.md

 then run command "npm i".
  run it again to ensure that all the node_modules files are downloaded properly.

- Then run command "nom start" or "node server.js" (recommended)
+ Then run command "npm start" or "node server.js" (recommended)

  Now open your browser and type "localhost:3030"
  Now you can see the website